SlaybaughLab/GroupResources/general-resources/savio.md

 ##Getting Help

 Using a computing cluster can be difficult.
-Fortunately, the Savio team can be reached at [brc-hpc-help@lists.berkeley.edu].
+Fortunately, the Savio team can be reached at brc-hpc-help@lists.berkeley.edu.
 When sending this email (and thus creating a "trouble ticket"), please include as much relevant information as you can (in order to help the HPC people help you!).
 This information includes but is not limited to: